steingabelgaard/reporting-engine/bi_sql_editor/README.rst

 This module extends the functionality of reporting, to support creation of extra custom reports.
-It allows admin user to write a custom SQL request.
-Once written, a new model is generated, and admin can map the selected field with odoo fields.
+It allows user to write a custom SQL request.
+(Generally, admin users) Once written, a new model is generated, and user can map the selected field with odoo fields.
-Then admin ends the process, creating new menu, action and graph view.
+Then user ends the process, creating new menu, action and graph view.

 Technically, the module create SQL View (or materialized view, if option is checked).
 Materialized view duplicate datas, but request are fastest.
-If materialized view is enabled, this module will create a cron task,
+If materialized view is enabled, this module will create a cron task to refresh the data).

+By default, users member of 'SQL Request / User' can see all the views.
+You can specify extra groups that have the right to access to a specific view.

 Warning
 -------